Carolina Hurricanes: Staal & Faulk on Two-Headed Captaincy

 Equally loved by the fans was Rod Brind’Amour, who also wore the captain’s sweater for five years.
 Eric Staal followed Brind’Amour and was the captain as well as the face of the team for seven years until being traded to the New York Rangers in 2015.

 Wearing the “C” has not been something taken lightly in the Hurricanes organization.
 In fact, Peters declined to name a captain in the 2016-17 season, opting instead for four alternates.
-They were Staal, Skinner, Jeff Skinner and Victor Rask.
+They were Staal, Faulk, Jeff Skinner and Victor Rask.
 This was another of Peters’ moves that came under scrutiny.
 Peters said, “It’s a young group of leaders that are emerging, and it’s time for them to take a step and take over.”
 When the team did not make the playoffs in 2017, there was little doubt that there would be a”C” on the ice in 2017-18.

 You Want a Captain?
 Have Two